 To find out, Niko attended Space Camp in Huntsville, AL. The experience renewed his confidence and passion for aerospace.
 He returned to camp three more times, including a week of Elite Space Academy where a new Mars mission simulation was first used.
 That session was filmed for the 2017 documentary The Mars Generation (available on Netflix).

 Following his experience at Space Camp, Niko enrolled at Embry-Riddle Aeronautical University in Daytona Beach, FL, where he is currently studying Spaceflight Operations.
 He also works as a Research Assistant in the ERAU Spacesuit Utilization of Innovative Technology Laboratory (S.U.I.T.
 Lab).
 In 2020, he served as Chief Engineer on the Sensoria M3 lunar simulation mission at the HI-SEAS habitat in Hawaii.
-This June, he is starting as a Test Engineer at Blue Origin.
+In June 2022, he started as a Test Engineer at aerospace company Blue Origin.

 During an eight-week SpaceKind training course with Yuri’s Night co-founder Loretta Whitesides in 2020, Niko expressed his desire to ‘pay it forward’ and create the opportunity for someone else impacted by pediatric cancer to have the same life-changing experience he did by attending Space Camp.
 Yuri’s Night and the Austin Hatcher Foundation for Pediatric Cancer worked together to make that happen in 2021 and to expand the scholarship in 2022.

 With your help, we are sending families to a special weekend session of Family Space Camp in 2023.

 - Niko Blanks, scholarship founder, pediatric cancer survivor, and aerospace test engineer

 - 1st Lt.
 Tara Sweeney (USAF, Retired), Space Camp Hall of Fame Inductee and former VP of Space Camp